-- Mobile access — You or your staff can download the Mazévo Mobile app to your phone from the iPhone or Android App Store.
+- Mobile access — You or your staff can access the Mazévo mobile app from your phone's browser.
 You log in to the app with the same email and password you use to access Mazévo on a computer.
-The operations function in the app displays the same information shown on the Daily Operations report.
+The operations function displays the same information shown on the Daily Operations report.

 - Desktop/web access — Workers can mark services as Complete from the web as well as from the Manage Operations function.
 In addition, managers can view a work log that shows all the work that has been started or completed on a given day.
 They can also assign work to individuals if desired.